-5 The New Illustrated Book of Development Definitions by Harvey S. Moskowitz and Carl G. Lindbloom, published in 1993 by the Center for Urban Policy Research at Rutgers.
+$^{5}\,$ The New Illustrated Book of Development Definitions by Harvey S. Moskowitz and Carl G. Lindbloom, published in 1993.

 The town can of course use definitions of its own choosing.
 The Land Development Code now interprets the pre-disaster buildback policy in a manner similar to this reference book and in the same manner as the post-disaster buildback policy by not allowing over-density buildings to be further enlarged during the pre-disaster buildback process.
 The actual land development code language for the square footage for pre-disaster buildback is identical as for post-disaster buildback.